 C.E.S.P.
 8-21: Flexible Spending Account

-Summary: Establishes policies and procedures for participation in the University of Arkansas Flexible Benefit Plan
+Summary: Establishes policies and procedures for participation in the Flexible Spending Account

-The UA Flexible Benefit Plan, established under Section 125 of the Internal Revenue Code, permits employees to pay for certain expenses before taxes.
+The Flexible Spending Account (FSA), established under Section 125 of the Internal Revenue Code, permits employees to pay for certain expenses before taxes.
 When you pay for these expenses with pre-tax salary, you pay no social security, state, or federal tax on your contributions.
 The eligible expenses that may be paid with pre-tax salary are:

 - Out-of-pocket medical/dental/vision expenses (Health Care Reimbursement Account)